su2code/su2code.github.io/_docs_v7/Developing-SU2-on-GitHub-(Internal-Developers).md

 ```
 Note that the email address should be the one associated with your GitHub account.

 SU2 is an open-source repository that can be found as part of the [**su2code** organization on GitHub](https://github.com/su2code).
 The web interface is useful for viewing the recent commits to the code, changes to the code over time, documentation and tutorials, or for creating and viewing branches, for instance.
-To contribute to the SU2 organization repositories directly, an administrator for the project must add you as a member of the developer team with push and pull privileges.
+To contribute to the SU2 organization repositories directly, an administrator for the project must add you as a member of the development team with push and pull privileges.
 However, we encourage all developers to fork the repository and to submit pull requests with their interesting new features that they would like included in the code.
-We regularly review pull requests as a development team.
+We are constantly reviewing pull requests as a development team.

 Most of the day-to-day development of the code will be done on your local machine at the command line using Git.
 After setting up Git and gaining access to the SU2 repository, create a local copy of the entire repository on your machine by cloning the version that is hosted on GitHub:
 ```